etjernst/Tutorials/README.md

 ## <a name="practice-stage-commit">Practice staging and committing</a>

 1. In your local clone, open up the README.md file in a text editor.
-It is in markdown format, but is easy to edit in any text editor.
+It is in markdown format, which is easy to edit in any text editor.
-[Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a markdown cheat sheet if you want to try any more fancy things (and for future reference).<br>
+[Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a markdown cheat sheet if you want to try any more fancy things (and for future reference).

 2. Under collaborators, add your name to the file. `<br>` tells markdown that you want a new line.
 3. Save the file.
 4. Using git bash, add a folder in the repo called Various using `mkdir Various`, which will create the folder in the working directory.
 5. Create a folder inside Various with your name.
 As you probably guessed, you will type `mkdir Various/your_name`.